vizhukova/llm-course/README.md

 HUGGINGFACEHUB_API_TOKEN=""
 ENV="local" #  'local' if you downloaded all model into folder **/model** OR keep this value empty '' to use the server version
+USER_AGENT = "Mozilla/5.0" # for lab14 - to upload the content from the web
 ```

 To start the course, run the following command: